-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=347
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=347#oembed-3

 - There are six strategies that will help you handle any objection: view the objection as a question, respond to the objection with a question, restate the objection before answering the objection, take a pause before responding, use testimonials and past experiences, and never argue with the customer. - There are six major types of objections: product, source, price, money, need, and thinking about it (which is actually a stall).